One of the most common hazards that every nurse must avoid in her work is administering the incorrect prescribed medication to patients in their care.

 The most frequent medicinal errors concern incorrect dosages and drugs, the strength or frequency of the medicine or even the failure to administer medication entirely.

 Unfortunately, medication mistakes like the above are not rare incidents.
-As a result, national research has shown that almost one in 10 patients experienced harmful affects following these lapses with varying degrees of severity – including death.
-Given the sometimes dire consequences of these lapses, the need for proper documentation and eradication of medication errors is imperative.
+The BMJ states that there are 237,000,000 (237 million) medication errors made every year.
+Given the sometimes dire consequences of these, the need for proper documentation and eradication of medication errors is imperative.

 2. Repeat the orders back

-Read back an order to the prescribing physician to ensure the ordered medication is transcribed correctly so any mistakes can be easily rectified.
-You can also involve another a second opinion from another nurse to ensure accuracy but do not check medicines and their dosages verbally in tandem with other staff to avoid talking each other through mistakes.
+It’s good practice to read an order back to the prescribing physician to ensure the ordered medication is transcribed correctly.
+You can also involve a second opinion from another nurse to ensure accuracy.
+However, you should avoid checking medicines and their dosages verbally in tandem with other staff to avoid talking each other through mistakes.
 Do it separately.

 3. Improve the clarity of initial orders to avoid confusion

-Mistranscribed information is one of the main causes of medication errors so communicating ways to clarify data is essential.
-Consider using name alerts to clear up commonly confused errors e.g. Whyte and White and place zeroes in front of decimal points to avoid situations like mixing up 0.25mg with 25mg.
+Mis-transcribed information is one of the main causes of medication errors so communicating ways to clarify data is essential.
+Consider using name alerts to clear up commonly confused errors such as Whyte and White.
+You could also place zeroes in front of decimal points to avoid situations like mixing up 0.25mg with 25mg.

-4. Turn drug administration into protected time and learn organisation’s medication procedure
+4. Turn drug administration into protected time and learn your organisation’s medication procedure

-Ensure that any time needed to complete and administer medication to patients is protected and not compromised by other commitments or pressure from staff so that your full attention can be focused on correctly ordering the prescribed drugs.
-Also, in order for you to follow an institution’s medication policy, you must become completely familiar with it’s content.
+Ensure that any time needed to complete and administer medication to patients is protected and not compromised by other commitments or pressure from staff.
+This way you can make sure that your full attention can be focused on correctly ordering the prescribed drugs.
+Also, in order for you to follow an institution’s medication policy, you must become completely familiar with its content.

-Make sure that you learn as much as possible from the institution’s education/training department as these policies often contain vital information regarding the institution’s practices on medication ordering, transcription, administration, and documentation.
+Make sure that you learn as much as possible from the institution’s education/training department.
+These policies often contain vital information regarding the institution’s practices on medication ordering, transcription, administration and documentation.

-Hospitals have also introduced red tabards with a "Do not Disturb, Drug Round in Progress" written on the front and back so patients and staff know not to interrupt these specific nurses.
-This has lead to a significant fall in medication errors recording in these wards and institutions.
+Hospitals have also introduced red tabards with a "Do not Disturb, Drug Round in Progress" written on the front and back, so patients and staff know not to interrupt these specific nurses.
+This has led to a significant fall in medication errors recording in these wards and institutions.

 5. Only complete the process with your full attention

 In the high pressure and combustible environment of nursing, stress, tiredness and diverted attention are regrettable fixtures of your work.
-As with anything in this industry, a rushed process can be life threatening so do not view this primarily administrative process as a lesser task.
-If you feel that your full attention is slipping, step away from the task and only resume when your concentration is at 100% or your unrelated conversation has been completed.
+As with anything in this industry, a rushed process can be life threatening, so do not view this primarily administrative process as a lesser task.
+If you feel that your full attention is slipping, step away from the task and only resume when your concentration is at 100%.

 6. Ensure proper storage of medications for proper efficacy

 You do not need to unnecessarily add to the risk of administrative errors by ordering from a disorganised and scattered drug storage unit.
 Store all your medications in their correct storage facilities and adhere to the temperature guides that all drugs should display.
-If a multidose vial is used, it must be labelled to ensure it is not used beyond its expiration date from the date it was opened.
-This will streamline the entire process allowing you more time to concentrate on transcribe and administer the correct order rather than worry about the actual quality of the drug in question.
+If a multi-dose vial is used, it must be labelled to ensure it is not used beyond its expiration date from the date it was opened.
+This will streamline the entire process allowing you more time to concentrate on transcribing and administering the correct order rather than worrying about the actual quality of the drug in question.